Sigmund Freud: Early psychoanalytic movement

 The 1922 Berlin Congress was the last Freud attended.
 By this time, his speech had become seriously impaired by the prosthetic device he needed as a result of a series of operations on his cancerous jaw.
 He kept abreast of developments through regular correspondence with his principal followers and via the circular letters and meetings of the Secret Committee, which he continued to attend.

 The Committee continued to function until 1927, by which time institutional developments within the IPA, such as the establishment of the International Training Commission, had addressed concerns about the transmission of psychoanalytic theory and practice.
 There remained, however, significant differences over the issue of lay analysis – i.e., the acceptance of non-medically qualified candidates for psychoanalytic training.
 Freud set out his case in favour in 1926 in his The Question of Lay Analysis.
 He was resolutely opposed by American societies, which expressed concerns over professional standards and the risk of litigation (though child analysts were made exempt).
 Some of his European colleagues shared these concerns.
 Eventually, an agreement was reached allowing societies autonomy in setting criteria for candidature.

-In 1930, Freud received the Goethe Prize in recognition of his contributions to psychology and German literary culture.
+In 1930 Freud received the Goethe Prize in recognition of his contributions to psychology and German literary culture.
+By the mid-1920s Freud had become an internationally recognised figure.
+In 1925 the Hollywood producer Samuel Goldwyn travelled to Vienna intending to offer him $100,000 to advise on a film about history's great love stories; Freud declined even to meet him, prompting the New York Times headline "Freud Rebuffs Goldwyn".
+His nephew Edward Bernays, a pioneer of public relations in the United States, drew on psychoanalytic ideas in developing his theory of propaganda and helped popularise his uncle's work there.
+Freud was repeatedly proposed for the Nobel Prize—nominated on several occasions for the prize in Physiology or Medicine and supported by literary admirers including Thomas Mann and Romain Rolland—but never received it.
+For Freud's eightieth birthday in 1936, Mann delivered an address, "Freud and the Future" (Freud und die Zukunft), in his honour.
+In 1932, at the invitation of the League of Nations' International Institute of Intellectual Cooperation, Freud exchanged an open correspondence with Albert Einstein on the causes of war and the prospects for preventing it.
+Published in 1933 as Why War?
+(Warum Krieg?), Freud's contribution related human aggressiveness to his theory of the death drive while expressing a guarded hope that the advance of culture might work against war.